HalitYagar/JSchecker/README.md

 ## Usage

-Install the extension to your favorite browser, then
+Install the extension to your favorite browser, then use the check button to compare website to the last time opened.